Privacy Virtual Cards

 Source: Cup of Couple

 Privacy currently offers the customizations mentioned above at no additional cost to the user.
-Privacy is free for domestic transactions and the base tier lets you create up to 12 new virtual cards monthly.
-If you require more cards, opt for the Pro ($10/month) or Teams ($25/month) plan.
-Paid users can also claim 1% cashback on eligible transactions totaling up to $4,500 per month—check out the details here
+The free base tier lets you create up to 12 new virtual cards monthly, including Single-Use and Merchant-Locked Cards, but if you require more cards, opt for the Plus ($5/month), Pro ($10/month), or Premium ($25/month) plan.
+Paid users get access to Category-Locked Cards, Shared Cards, and custom card notes and can also claim 1% cashback on eligible transactions totaling up to $4,500 per month—check out the details here.

 Is Privacy Safe?